Purnendudutta/JAVA-PRACTICES/README.md

 # Java List Programs ✔️

-    - Initializing a List
+    - Initializing a List Using ArrayList
+    - nitializing a List Using Arrays.asList()
+    - nitializing a List Using Collections.singletonList()
+    - nitializing a List Using Stream.of()
+    - nitializing a List Using List.of()
-    - Find a Sublist in a List
+    - ind a Sublist in a List
-    - Get Minimum and Maximum From a List
+    - et Minimum and Maximum From a List
-    - Split a list into Two Halves
+    - plit a list into Two Halves
-    - Remove a Sublist from a List
+    - emove a Sublist from a List
-    - Remove Duplicates from an Array List
+    - emove Duplicates from an Array List
-    - Remove Null from a List container
+    - emove Null from a List container
-    - Sort Array List in an Ascending Order
-    - Get First and Last Elements from an Array List
+    - et First and Last Elements from an Array List
-    - Convert a List of String to Comma Separated String
+    - onvert a List of String to Comma Separated String
-    - Add Element at First and Last Position of a Linked list
+    - dd Element at First and Last Position of a Linked list
-    - Find Common Elements in Two ArrayList
+    - ind Common Elements in Two ArrayList
-    - Remove Repeated Element From An ArrayList

-# Java Date and Time Programs
+# Java Date and Time Programs ✔️

     - Format time in AM-PM format
     - Display Dates of Calendar Year in Different Format